 To learn more about this unique quarter, check out the guided tour on the following link: “Almaški Neighbourhood“

 The Beautiful City Square

 You can’t visit Novi Sad and not visit Petrovaradin fortress.
-It’s one of the most famous landmarks for sure and it was a very important point of defence in the past.
+It’s one of the most famous landmarks for sure and it was a very important point of defense in the past.
 It’s a huge fortress, built by Celtics and Romans on the banks of the Danube river and it’s one of the biggest fortifications in the region.
-The view over the city centre is marvellous.
+The view of the city center is marvelous.
 There is much to see on the Petrovaradin fortress, one of the things that we enjoyed the most are the City Museum and the Planetarium.
-Also, there a complex four-story structure of underground passages, chambers and galleries, that makes this fortress even more unique and significant for the city’s culture.
+Also, there a complex four-story structure of underground passages, chambers, and galleries, that makes this fortress even more unique and significant for the city’s culture.

 And one thing cannot be forgotten and we’re pretty sure that you’ve heard about it before… The EXIT festival is held on the fortress every summer.

 Party in Novi Sad

 As we already mentioned, there is a big festival held every July at the Petrovaradin Fortress – EXIT festival.
 It’s an award-winning summer music festival that has been named the best European music festival in Europe.
 EXIT hosts some of the most famous names in electronic music and promises an amazing party.